SemanticMediaWiki/SemanticCompoundQueries/README.md

 ## Installation

-To install the extension, place the entire `SemanticCompoundQueries` directory within your MediaWiki `extensions` directory, then add the following line to your `LocalSettings.php` file:

-    require_once "$IP/extensions/SemanticCompoundQueries/SemanticCompoundQueries.php";

-The recommended way to install Semantic Compound Queries is by using [Composer][composer] with an entry in MediaWiki's `composer.json`.
+The recommended way to install Semantic Compound Queries is by using [Composer][composer] with an entry in MediaWiki's `composer.json` or alternatively `composer.local.json`.

 ```json
 {